Linja82/Project-Ease/README.md

 	- Ping them to encourage them to accomplish their goals 🥅

 3. Annoy your friends:
-	- If your friend has incomplete tasks you can send them a notofication to remind
+	- If your friend has incomplete tasks you can send them a notofication to remind them to stop being lazy
 	- Users are limited to one ping per hour
 	- Cool-down for pings can be reset by paying in-app currency

 4. Store 🧧:
-	- Purchase a cool-down reset for pings
+	- Purchase a cool-down 🧊 reset for pings
+	- Purchase customized ping messages 📧